qmacro/managed-associations-in-cap/flow.md

 }
 ```

-## Add a basic relationship with a (one-) to-one managed association, at the persistence layer
+## Add a basic relationship with a to-one managed association, at the persistence layer

 In `db/schema.cds`, add an `authors` element to the `Books` entity.
 This is a managed association, specifically a (one-) to-one association.